MicrosoftDocs/customer-insights/ci-docs/engagement-insights/custom-reports.md

 1. Choose **Edit details** to change the name of the report.

-1. Select the name of the report to add, remove, reposition, or resize the visualizations on the custom report.
+1. Select the name of the report and use the **Add visual** and **Edit** options to add, remove, reposition, or resize the visualizations.

 1. To change the properties of a visualization, select **...** and then select **Edit visual**.